foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 You can see the original record as defined by **Skyrim.esm** in the first column, then the USSEP version in the second column.
 These columns correspond to the plugins and are sorted in the order of the plugins.

 Each of these columns is a **layer** and completely overwrites the earlier ones.
 Imagine placing a stack of papers on your desk: You can only read the one on the top.
-Similarly, the Skyrim engine can only read the layer at the very bottom that covers up all that were placed before it.
+Similarly, the Skyrim engine can only read the final layer that covers up all that were placed before it.
 You could now change anything you wanted in the **Skyrim.esm** layer; as long as the USSEP overwrote it, you would not see a change ingame.

 Later on with a longer load order, you may have multiple plugins overwriting a single record.
 Each of them may make a different change, but the engine will only read the one at the bottom of the load order and completely ignore the rest.
 This is why *patching* is so important: It means consolidating all desired changes in one final layer.